 This entry in the series was the first to introduce Majima as a fully playable character along with Kiryu.
 It gave both of these characters their own combat style.
 Hence, the ” Battle Style ” system was introduced.
-It came as a shock, but I think the guys at SEGA could’ve been influenced by Devil May Cry’s combat style?
+It came as a shock, but I think the guys at SEGA could’ve been influenced by Devil May Cry’s combat style.
 Who knows, it could be.

 Mastering these battle styles can prove to be a challenge, especially when using a keyboard and mouse.
 That is why A REAL YAKUZA USE A GAMEPAD.

-” Kiryu has never killed anyone before “.
+Kiryu has never killed anyone before.
 Wrong, he did, and he did relentlessly in both Ishin and Kenzan.
 Not with his fists, but with a katana and a freaking gun.
 However, despite featuring Kiryu as the main protagonist, the game is sadly considered a spin-off and was released exclusively in Japan.

 When it comes to the story, Ishin is set in the Bakumatsu period between 1853 and 1867, and it features influential figures in the era.
 The plot is pretty similar to previous entries in the franchise, except this time it takes place in the samurai era instead of the Japan-modern day.

 Yakuza 5 is one of those entries where Kiryu was a total badass.
 Well, he always was, but in this one?
-He was the Guts of Berserk.
+He was the Guts from Berserk.
 For the first time in the franchise, the aforementioned included five places across Japan.
 It also introduced new playable characters such as Shun Akiyama, Taiga Saejima, and most importantly Haruka.

 Kurohyō 2: Ryū ga Gotoku Ashura-hen is yet another spin-off of the Yakuza series.
-Despite being related to the Yakuza franchise, it was unfortunately not developed by the Ryu ga Gotoku studio.
+Despite being related to the Yakuza franchise, it was unfortunately not developed by the Ryu ga Gotoku Studio.
 Syn Sophia is the actual developer.
 The latter is known for making some of the best fighting games such as EA’s Def Jam titles.

-Although kurohyô was released exclusively for Japan, it managed to spawn a live-action adaptation that aired on Tokyo Broadcasting System from back in April 2012.
+Although kurohyô was released exclusively for Japan, it managed to spawn a live-action adaptation that aired on Tokyo Broadcasting System back in April 2012.
 Not only that but also a manga that consisted of 3 volumes.
 The manga adapts the story of the original Kurohyō: Ryū ga Gotoku Shinshō released in 2010.

 The gameplay is pretty similar to the original Yakuza titles, but the combat isn’t.
 The combat feels more like Def Jam: Vendetta if you ask me.
 The graphics are okay for a PSP title, not bad, and not mind-blowing either.
-If you want to play this game, you need to hunt the fan English patch in case if you don’t understand Japanese.
+If you want to play this game, you need to hunt the fan English patch in case you don’t understand Japanese.

 Somebody must’ve been a great fan of Capcom’s Dead Rising franchise at Sega because that’s what Yakuza: Dead Souls feels like.
 Yakuza defending the world from nasty zombies.
 Surprisingly, the game comes packed with lots of fun.

 Dead Souls casts you in the role of different known Yakuza members as they attempt to survive the zombie outbreak that caused the citizens of Kamurocho to turn into the walking dead.
 It’s up to Kiryu, Majima, and others to dig a bullet into their skull.
 I can only hope that Dead Souls ends up coming to PC one day.
-And if it sells, maybe SEGA can make a death racing video game in the vein of Jak X?
+And if it sells, maybe SEGA can make a death-racing video game in the vein of Jak X?
 A dream come true.